-Reported revenue for both the three and six months ended December 31, 2015 increased 3% in each period to \$354.8 million and \$622.3 million, respectively, compared to the three and six months ended December 31, 2014.
-Our reported revenue growth was negatively affected by currency impacts during both the three and six months ended December 31, 2015 by 5%.
-The Vistaprint Business Unit constant-currency growth of 8% was primarily due to repeat customer bookings growth, with more modest growth in new customer bookings.
+Reported revenue for the three and nine months ended March 31, 2016 increased 8% and 4% to \$289.9 million and \$912.2 million, respectively, compared to the three and nine months ended March 31, 2015.
+Our reported revenue growth was negatively affected by currency impacts during the three and nine months ended March 31, 2016 of 2% and 5%, respectively.
+The Vistaprint business unit constant-currency growth of 10% and 9% in such periods was primarily due to repeat customer bookings growth, with improving growth in new customer bookings.
+We experienced strong revenue growth in our focus product categories which include signage, marketing materials and promotional products and apparel.
 Performance continues to be stronger in North American and Australian markets than most markets in Europe where we have more substantial customer value proposition changes to make in order to appeal more broadly to higher expectations customers.
-Although some of these customer value proposition efforts continue to create revenue headwinds in certain markets, we are realizing benefits from these investments in fiscal 2016 through improved customer retention rates and our increased Net Promoter ScoreTM (which polls our customers on their willingness to recommend us to friends and colleagues based on a score of 0 to 10) in markets around the world.
+Although some of these customer value proposition efforts continue to create revenue headwinds in certain markets including recent changes and tests we have implemented in a limited number of markets to reduce shipping pricing which are expected to have a greater impact in future periods, we are realizing benefits from these investments in fiscal 2016 through improved customer retention rates and positive results in our current period Net Promoter ScoreTM (which polls our customers on their willingness to recommend us to friends and colleagues based on a score of 0 to 10) in markets around the world.

-Upload and Print Business Units
+Upload and Print business units

-Reported revenue for the three and six months ended December 31, 2015 increased to \$93.3 million and \$169.8 million, respectively, from \$44.0 million and \$82.7 million in the prior comparative period primarily due to the addition of aggregate revenue of \$42.9 million and \$76.6 million, respectively, from the brands we acquired in the fourth quarter of fiscal 2015 and the first quarter of fiscal 2016.
-For the three and six months ended December 31, 2015, currency negatively impacted revenue by \$7.0 million and \$15.0 million, respectively, versus the prior comparable periods.
-Additionally, we continue to see strong constant-currency revenue growth rates from our Pixartprinting and Printdeal brands, which we acquired in fiscal 2014.
+Reported revenue for the three and nine months ended March 31, 2016 increased 201% and 136% to \$116.4 million and \$286.2 million, respectively, compared to three and nine months ended March 31, 2015.
+Our reported revenue included the addition of aggregate revenue of \$68.8 million and \$145.4 million for the three and nine months ended March 31, 2016 from the brands we acquired in the fourth quarter of fiscal 2015 and fiscal 2016.
+The Upload and Print business units constant-currency revenue growth excluding revenue from businesses acquired in the past twelve months was 25% and 29%, primarily due to continued strong performance from our Pixartprinting and Printdeal brands, which we acquired in fiscal 2014.

-All Other Business Units
+All Other business units